Alexander-Hjelm/Raze-Docs/Level.md

 Static
 ------------------

+### Tag

 ### Children

 * Non-moving objects with collision data, such as boxes
-* Platforms with collision data and the PlatformEffector2D component
+* Plataforms with collision data and the PlatformEffector2D component
 * World colliders (ground, right and left)

 ### Required components